Vendor vs Supplier: What’s the Difference?

 Individual consumers looking for immediate use of finished products also often use vendors.
 For example, if you need to purchase a gift basket for a friend's birthday, you could source smaller amounts of various items like chocolates, wine, and candles from a vendor who curates gift baskets.

-In summary, whether to work with suppliers or vendors depends on the specific needs of a business, such as production requirements, scale of operation, and consumer demands.
+In summary, whether to work with a vendor vs supplier depends on the specific needs of a business, such as production requirements, scale of operation, and consumer demands.

 Whether you operate as a supplier, vendor, or both, it is essential to have a user-friendly platform to manage, monitor, and implement rebate agreements while fostering a collaborative partnership.